Skip to content

 Option Behavior

-Revise Provide feedback and re-run the current stage
+Revise Provide feedback and re-run the current phase

 Stop Exit the workflow (all artifacts preserved)

-Add Task (Gate 4 only) Add additional implementation work
+Add Task Add implementation work and return to implementation

 Feedback Loop